thombashi/tcconfig/docs/pages/troubleshooting.rst

 Solutions
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Checking Linux kernel configurations and reconfigure it if required configurations are disabled.
+Checking Linux kernel configurations and reconfiguring them if required configurations are disabled.

 The cause may be some mandatory kernel configurations are disabled.
-Following configurations are needed to be enabled to use ``--direction incoming`` option.
+The following configurations are needed to be enabled to use ``--direction incoming`` option.

 - CONFIG_IP_ADVANCED_ROUTER
 - CONFIG_IP_MULTIPLE_TABLES